njoubert/dotfiles/macmini/README.md

 * Spotlight
     * Turn off Command-Space Keyboard Shortcut (We will be using Quicksilver)

+Configure no sleep:

+`sudo pmset -a sleep 0`

 ### Custom DNS
 ```
 1.1.1.1         # Cloudflare